Darius Garland NBA Preview vs. the Celtics

-The Cleveland Cavaliers, with Darius Garland, face the Boston Celtics at 7:30 PM ET on Tuesday.
+The Cleveland Cavaliers, Darius Garland included, take the court versus the Boston Celtics on Thursday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.